-You can join 4-H any time of year, but the best time to join a 4-H Community Club is in the fall of the year when the 4-H year begins (September)*
+You can join 4-H any time of year, but the best time to join a 4-H Community Club is in the fall.

 A family profile and member profile for each youth and/or adult volunteer will need to be set up.
 This information should be entered by a parent/guardian.